Provider Program

 Pharmacology Content

 This program may be also recognized for the amount of 2.5 hours of pharmacology content indicated as calculated by the APHON Pediatric Chemotherapy/Biotherapy Provider Program Committee.
 APHON does not award pharmacology credit.
 APHON recommends that attendees retain a copy of the provider course brochure for supportive documentation to submit to your state’s nursing board.
-Please note that you may not apply CNE toward pharmacology content.
+Please note that you may not apply NCPD credit toward pharmacology content.
 The content may be applied in only one area, nursing contact hours or pharmacology content.

 ONCC Individual Learning Needs Assessment (ILNA)